joaovitorcampos/joaovitorcampos/README.md

 Hi, I’m @joaovitorcampos
-I'm currently learning Java, HTML, CSS, JavaScript and Python.
+I'm currently learning Anaconda Python.
-I'm also on LinkedIn: https://br.linkedin.com/in/joaovitorcamposribeiro Please, send me a personal message there if you're interested on a collaboration.
+Reach me on LinkedIn: https://br.linkedin.com/in/joaovitorcamposribeiro Please, send me a personal message there if you're interested on a collaboration.
 <!---
 joaovitorcampos/joaovitorcampos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.